 Elena obtained a BSc (Hons) in Molecular Biology from the University of Patras (Greece) in 2005, following an MRes in Biotechnology from the same University (2005-2008).
-She was awarded a 2 years Research Fellowship sponsored by the Hellenic Institute of Research and Technology as part of the MRes.
-In 2019, she obtained a PhD in Immunology from Liverpool School of Tropical Medicine.
+She was awarded a 2-year Research Fellowship sponsored by the Hellenic Institute of Research and Technology as part of her post graduate studies.

 During her MSc (2005 - 2008) she was teaching undergraduate students PCR and ELISA techniques in Molecular Biology practical courses.
 Since 2013 she has been teaching the laboratory session on pneumonia and respiratory health for the MSc Tropical Infectious Diseases course at LSTM.

 SARS-CoV-2 and S. pneumoniae interactions during COVID-19 disease- Pfizer granted to Dr Elena Mitsi & Prof Daniela Ferreira

 Impact of pneumococcal colonisation and of Live Attenuated and Inactivated virus in the human lung- Bill and Melinda Gates Foundation to Dr Elena Mitsi & Prof Daniela Ferreira

 Effect vaccines on Experimental Human Pneumococcal Carriage – Bill and Melinda Gates Foundation grant to Dr. Daniela Ferreira.